Wologman/Geospatial/GeoPandas.md

 ## GeoDataFrames
 For anything more complex than points, we should use GeoPandas, and create a GeoDataFrame.
 Either by directly reading a vector file with `geo_df = read_file(filepath)`, or by creating one from scratch.

-Each GeoDataFrame will have a `geometry` field, that will contain a geometry type inherited from Shapely.
+Each GeoDataFrame will have a `geometry` attribute, that will contain a geometry type inherited from Shapely.
 Points, LineString, MultiLineString, Polygon, MultiPolygon.
+Typically this will also be a field in the dataframe table named 'geometry', but actually this could be called anything, and would still be a `.geometry` attribute of the dataframe.

 We could build a GeoDataFrame from scratch, by assigning a CRS (Using an EPSG number), and creating the Shapely geometry objects for each row, asigning those to the `geometry` field.